godpeny/pages/main/src/blog-post.0.md

 \text{If } \sum_{j=1}^\infty \sum_{k=1}^\infty |a_{jk}| < \infty, \text{ then } \sum_{j=1}^\infty \sum_{k=1}^\infty a_{jk} = \sum_{k=1}^\infty \sum_{j=1}^\infty a_{jk}.
 $$

+### Orientation
+The orientation also knwon as attitude, bearing, direction, or angular position of an object – such as a line, plane or rigid body – is part of the description of how it is placed in the space it occupies.
+It refers to the imaginary rotation that is needed to move the object from a reference placement to its current placement.

+A rotation may not be enough to reach the current placement, in which case it may be necessary to add an imaginary translation to change the object's position (or linear position).
+The position and orientation together fully describe how the object is placed in space.

+### Angular Orientation
+Angular Orientation($\displaystyle {\vec {\omega }}$) is a pseudovector representation of how the angular position or orientation of an object changes with time.
+For example, how quickly an object rotates (spins or revolves) around an axis of rotation and how fast the axis itself changes direction.

 ## A.I Related Terminology
 ### Supervised Learning
 Supervised learning (SL) is a paradigm in machine learning where input objects (for example, a vector of predictor variables) and a desired output value (also known as a human-labeled supervisory signal) train a model.